Domestic Student Admissions Guide

 Late applications to the Bachelor of Science (Veterinary Bioscience) degree will not be considered.

-All applicants applying to the Bachelor of Science (Veterinary Bioscience) program, at the University of Adelaide, are required to complete Altus Suite for the 2022/2023 admissions cycle.
+* All applicants applying to the Bachelor of Science (Veterinary Bioscience) program, at the University of Adelaide, are required to complete Acuity Insights Assessments for the 2023/2024 admissions cycle.

 - Government-issued photo ID (English/French) for account validation